michael-s-yao/VirtualBiopsy/README.md

 pip install -r requirements.txt
 ```

 To ensure reproducibility, we provide our raw MR signal datasets used to generate our reported results [here](https://upenn.box.com/s/dt5ma6t3yrwldmoflc1wos8sdk8s22nx).
 Image reconstruction and analysis scripts are offered in `biopsy.py`.
-To replicate the results associated with our 2023 ISMRM Abstract submission, you can run
+To replicate the results presented in our 2023 ISMRM Abstract submission, you can run

 ```
+python main.py --reproduce_phantom --datapath ./path/to/phantom/data.dat
-python main.py
+python main.py --reproduce_exvivo --datapath ./path/to/exvivo/data.dat
 ```

-For more options, you can run the command `python main.py --help`.
+For more options and additional details on how to use our code for further studies using your own EPSI data, you can run the command `python main.py --help`.

 ## Contact